-- 37. Define the class: public class BookMgrTestClient {} - 38.
-We only need a main() method, so we can start be defining it: public static void main(String[] args) { } - 39.
-Inside the main() method we will need to first establish a context in order to lookup the BookMgr EJB (this is exactly the same we did in the HelloWorldTestClient): try
+- 36. Define the class: public class BookMgrTestClient {} - 37.
+We only need a main() method, so we can start be defining it: public static void main(String[] args) { } - 38.
+Inside the main() method we will need to first establish a context in order to lookup the BookMgr EJB (this is exactly the same we did in the HelloWorldTestClient):

-40. The only thing missing now is the call (or calls) to the business methods.
-We can for example create a little loop that interacts with the user and the calls the appropriate business method of
+39. The only thing missing now is the call (or calls) to the business methods.
+We can for example create a little loop that interacts with the user and the calls the appropriate business method of the EJB.
+We can also create a couple of private function for printing the list of books on the screen.
+Let's start by completing the main() method:

 '''

-Department of Computer

-CBD with EJB Lab

-Stockholm

-and Systems Sciences

-IS7/2I1404 autumn 2003

-July 2003

-SU/KTH

-nikos dimitrakas

-the EJB.
-We can also create a couple of private function for printing the list of books on the

-screen.
-Let's start by completing the main() method:

 BufferedReader

-br
+hr

+BufferedReader(new

 new

-BufferedReader(new

 InputStreamReader(System.in));

 String input;

 boolean stay = true;

 while (stay)

-{

 System.out.println("Choose one of the following options:");

-System.out.println("-----");
+System.out.println("----");

 System.out.println("1.
 Show all books!");

 System.out.println("2.
 Show books about a specific subject!");

 System.out.println("3.
-Show books by a specific author!");
+Show a specific book (by specifying

+booknr)!");

 System.out.println("4.
-Show books with a specific title!");

-System.out.println("5.

-Show a specific

-book (by specifying

-booknr)!");

-System.out.println("6.
 Exit!");

 System.out.println("-----");

 System.out.print("Enter your choice: ");

 input = br.readLine();

 switch ((new Integer(input)).intValue())

-ł

-case 1:
+{

 printBookList(bookMgr.getAllBooks());

 break;

 case 2:

 System.out.print("Enter a subject: ");

 String subject = br.readLine();

 printBookList(bookMgr.getBooksBySubject(subject));

 break;

 case 3:

-System.out.print("Enter an author: ");

-String author = br.readLine();

-printBookList(bookMgr.getBooksByAuthorName(author));

-break;

-case 4:

-System.out.print("Enter a title: ");

-String title = br.readLine();

-printBookList(bookMgr.getBooksByTitle(title));

-break;

-case 5:

 System.out.print("Enter a booknr: ");

 String temp = br.readLine();

 int booknr = (new Integer(temp)).intValue();

 printHeader();

 printBook(bookMgr.getBook(booknr));

 break;

-case 6:
+case 4:

 stay=false;

 break;

 }//end of switch

 }//end of while

 } //end of try block

 catch (Exception ex)

-{
+System.err.println("Caught an unexpected exception!");

+ex.printStackTrace();

+}//end of catch

 '''